andreioprea91/study/README.md

-This repository contains  some of the code i wrote while studying JavaScript fundamentals.
+This repository contains  some of the code i wrote while studying JavaScript,html and css fundamentals.